remcostoeten/password-manager/README.md

 An application made for a coding assignment.
 The goal is to have a client-side password manager showcasing my workflow and coding style.

+As this is nothing for production, I opted to try out Next.js 15 with React 19 and its new compiler.
+While building and running, it does give some warnings, but it's still in beta; everything besides that seems to work fine.

 Deployed version can be found [here](https://password-manager-remcostoeten.com/).

 To run the application locally, you can follow the steps below.